 We recommend that the US EPA revise the definition of "areas at risk of wildfire" to instead simply provide the public agencies that are responsible for wildfire management in a given region the authority to determine areas at risk of wildfire.
 As the responsible entity with much more intimate knowledge of the landscape as well as on-the-ground experience, these agencies (i.e., USFS, other federal agencies, tribal authorities, state, and local fire agencies) are better placed to make such assessments.
-These agencies include USFS, other federal agencies, tribal authorities, state and local fire agencies.
+These agencies include USFS, other federal agencies, tribal authorities, state and local fire agencies, tribal authorities, state and local fire agencies.